Civil Parking Enforcement FAQs

 A Penalty Charge Notice (PCN) will be issued to a vehicle parked in contravention of parking regulations either on-street or off-street in council managed car parks.

-The council will be employing a team of Joint Civil Parking and Environmental Enforcement Officers who will have the powers to not only issue PCN for parking offences, but fines for environmental offences too.
-Officers will carry out parking enforcement as outlined in Part 6 of the Traffic Management Act 2004, and will be deployed daily across Torfaen.
-It’s likely that officers will be seen enforcing at locations where previously traffic wardens were not deployed.
+The council now has a team of Civil Parking and Environmental Enforcement Officers who have the powers to not only issue PCN for parking offences, but fines for environmental offences too.
+Officers are now carrying out parking enforcement as outlined in Part 6 of the Traffic Management Act 2004, and being deployed daily across Torfaen.
+It’s likely that officers will or have already been seen enforcing at locations where previously traffic wardens were not deployed.

-What happens to the income from the Penalty Charge Notices?
+What happens to the income from the PCNs?

 The payments generated from issuing PCNs are allocated to covering the cost of operating the enforcement service.
 Any surplus parking enforcement income is ring fenced for traffic improvement projects as required by legislation.